TABLE OF CONTENTS

 GPUs' parallel processing capabilities have sparked a revolution in high-performance computing, delivering massive speed boosts for tasks ranging from artificial intelligence to scientific modelling and graphics rendering.
 Cloud computing platforms have swiftly embraced these advancements by democratising access to GPU-equipped resources for everyone, no matter the industry.
 From healthcare and finance to entertainment and manufacturing, you name it.

 What’s more fascinating is the growth, according to the latest reports the global GPU as a Service market will grow from $3.16 billion in 2023 to $25.53 billion by 2030.
 This surge reflects the growing demand for access to cutting-edge computational power.
-By renting state-of-the-art data centre GPUs, you can now accelerate heavy workloads without hefty investments in infrastructure.
+By renting state-of-the-art data centre GPUs, you can now accelerate heavy workloads without hefty investments in GPU infrastructure.

-Understanding GPUs in Cloud Computing
+Understanding Cloud Computing GPU

 As everyone knows CPUs have traditionally been the driving force for computing workloads.
 However, for specific workloads like graphics, artificial intelligence and scientific simulations - specialised processors like GPUs can provide orders of magnitude speedups.
 Let's examine what makes GPUs architecturally distinct and how their integration into cloud computing is impacting capabilities.